plausible/website/_posts/2020-08-05-building-plausible-july-2020-recap.md

 ### Other details from our changelog

 * We've added a realtime dashboard which includes data on how many people are currently on your site and what are they viewing.
-It also includes view data for the previous 30 minutes.
-All numbers are constantly updated and noo reload is needed.
+It also includes a pageview graph for the last 30 minutes.
+The whole dashboard is live so you don't have to refresh to stay up to date.

 * Within your "Top Pages" report you can now see the number of unique visitors alongside total pageviews and bounce rate for the pages of your site.